Assessing certainty of evidence

-Selecting and rating the relative importance of outcomes is recommended when forming the questions (see Chapter 3.1 of the GRADE Handbook) and following your evidence synthesis.
+Selecting and rating the relative importance of outcomes is recommended when Forming the questions (see separate module and Chapter 3.1 of the GRADE Handbook) and following your evidence synthesis.
 Outcomes can be classified as ‘critical’ or ‘important’ or of ‘limited importance’ in terms of relative importance for decision making by guideline development groups.

 To facilitate ranking of outcomes according to their importance guideline developers may choose to rate outcomes numerically on a 1 to 9 scale (7 to 9 — critical; 4 to 6 — important; 1 to 3 — of limited importance) to distinguish between importance categories.
 Critical and important outcomes should be presented in evidence tables and summary of findings tables.

-Only outcomes considered critical (rated 7–9) are the primary factors influencing a recommendation and will be used to determine the overall quality of evidence supporting a recommendation.
+Only outcomes considered critical (rated 7 to 9) are the primary factors influencing a recommendation and will be used to determine the overall quality of evidence supporting a recommendation.

 3. Assess risk of bias (or study limitations)

-A risk of bias assessment is conducted on the studies included in the evidence review—see Assessing risk of bias for a more detailed discussion.
+A risk of bias assessment is conducted on the studies included in the evidence review (see the Assessing risk of bias module for a more detailed discussion).

 The level of certainty can be downgraded by one level for serious concerns about risk of bias or two levels for very serious concerns (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).

-- the chi-squared test (or Cochran Q test), which provides a P value to indicate the likelihood that the null hypothesis of homogeneity (i.e. the studies are all estimating the same underlying effect) is true given the results of the individual studies
+- the chi-squared test (or Cochran Q test), which provides a P value to indicate the likelihood that the null hypothesis of homogeneity — that is, the studies are all estimating the same underlying effect — is true given the results of the individual studies

 - the I2 statistic, which estimates the proportion of the observed variation that is due to heterogeneity rather than chance (between 0–100%) (Deeks, Higgins et al. 2017).

 The reasons for heterogeneity should be explored within your analysis.
-This is to identify any significantly different effects for specific populations, or intervention/exposure categories within the review (see Synthesising evidence) (Popay, Roberts et al. 2006; Deeks, Higgins et al. 2017).
+This is to identify any significantly different effects for specific populations, or intervention/exposure categories within the review (see the Synthesising evidence module) (Popay, Roberts et al. 2006; Deeks, Higgins et al. 2017).

 If any observed heterogeneity has been explained through these investigations, then there is no need to consider the effect uncertain.
 Clear reasons for heterogeneity will likely lead to different recommendations for different circumstances.
 However, if considerable unexplained heterogeneity remains then our certainty in the evidence may decrease.
 The GRADE rating may be downgraded by one level for serious concerns or two levels for very serious concerns (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).